 Thanet Earth, one of the UK’s leading commercial hydroponic farms is currently producing around 400 million tomatoes, 30 million cucumbers and 24 million peppers each year.

-Supermarket Ocado has invested £17m in the sector during 2019, entering into a joint venture with 32ha, a US firm, and Priva Holdings in the Netherlands, known as Infinite Acres.
+Supermarket Ocado invested £17m in the sector in 2019, entering into a joint venture with 32ha, a US firm, and Priva Holdings in the Netherlands, known as Infinite Acres.

 Japan has long been at the forefront of technology, in fact, thanks to their mass manufacturing of LED lighting systems, the country has really started to push ahead with hydroponics, particularly within commercial farms.

 First introduced to Japan but the US Army, hydroponic farming is something that many Japanese farmers are very familiar with

 Wherever there are water issues, there is the potential for hydroponic farming to flourish.

 Agriculture currently accounts for 12% of Australia’s Gross Domestic Product (GDP), however, in recent years this has been threatened by heatwaves, drought and wildfires.